GSA/challenges-and-prizes/pages/events.md

         <h4>Showcase and Ideas Exchange for Bias in Healthcare AI</h4>
         <p class="card-text text-center">The National Center for Advancing Translational Sciences (NCATS) at the National Institutes of Health (NIH) will be announcing the winners of the bias detection challenge in this virtual event.

 The Bias Detection Tools for Clinical Decision Making Challenge launched in October to award up to $700,000 to those teams best able to make an open-source solution that detects and mitigates bias in AI/ML models used in healthcare settings.
-Over 200 individuals registered to compete in this Challenge, and the resources/webinars provided during the course of the Challenge aimed to provide context and cross-training for a complex issue that encompasses AI/ML, healthcare and bias/ethics.
+Over 200 individuals registered to compete in this Challenge, and the resources/webinars provided during the course of the Challenge aimed to provide context and cross-training for a complex issue that encompasses AI/ML, healthcare and bias/ethics. <br/>

-Attendees will:
-* Learn from challengers about issues surfaced and discoveries made while developing their solutions
-* Share your thoughts and ideas with NCATS on how next to help propel the field of bias detection and mitigation in healthcare AI forward
-* Discover how you can participate in future efforts to improve healthcare and mitigate bias through AI
+Attendees will learn from challengers about issues surfaced and discoveries made while developing their solutions; share thoughts and ideas with NCATS on how next to help propel the field of bias detection and mitigation in healthcare AI forward; and discover how you can participate in future efforts to improve healthcare and mitigate bias through AI. <br/>

           <b>May 5, 2023 <br/>
             12:30 pm ET</b>